 At what point did you start feeling like you might want to do something else?

 During school, I was always interested in the business side of PT and healthcare.
-I always imagined that, after several years as a practicing clinician, I would branch out into academia or business.
+I always imagined that, after several years as a practicing clinician, I would branch out into a career in physical therapy education or business.

-I never thought I would leave clinical care within 2 years of graduation, but my life had other plans.
+I never thought I would leave clinical care within two years of graduation, but my life had other plans.

 Did anything in particular influence your decision to go non-clinical?